mchung94/pyramid-service/README.md

     mind, use goalScore=1290&currentScore=0.
 - Card Challenges (removing cards of a given rank)
   - /pyramid-solitaire/solver/card?goalNumberToRemove=4&rankToRemove=J&currentNumberRemoved=1&deck=...
-  - It needs three query parameters:
+  - It needs four query parameters:
     - rankToRemove (one of A 2 3 4 5 6 7 8 9 T J Q K)
     - goalNumberToRemove
     - currentNumberRemoved
+    - deck
   - This will find the best way to remove the cards to reach the goal.
     For example, with goalNumberToRemove=4, rankToRemove=J, and
     currentNumberRemoved=1, it means your goal is to remove 4 Jacks, and you've